What is culture?

 Consider yourself the reader or listener.
 To simplify it for comprehension, act as if you’re a novice with the subject and remember when you first heard and learned about it.

-Minimalism has only served to alter, simplify, and adapt the visual to reach the standard of any culture and society.
-However, when it comes to our thinking process, we are doing the exact opposite.
+Minimalism has only served art, design and branding to alter, simplify, and adapt the visual to reach the standard and market of any culture and society.
+However, when it comes to our thinking process, we are doing the exact opposite by making it complex.

 We need to spend time alone with our thoughts to give space to our ideas and minds to expand ourselves.